-The Opioid Use Disorder Consultation Service is a province-wide telephone and e-Consult service for physicians and nurse practitioners seeking advice regarding the prescribing of opioid agonist therapy (OAT) such as buprenorphine/ naloxone and methadone, when treating individuals with opioid use disorder (OUD).
+The Opioid Use Disorder Consultation Service is a province-wide telephone and e-Consult service for physicians and nurse practitioners seeking advice regarding the prescribing of opioid agonist therapy (OAT) such as buprenorphine/ naloxone and methadoneor information on Narcotic Transition Services when treating individuals with opioid use disorder (OUD).

 This service for physicians and Nurse Practitioners will allow more patients with opioid dependence to be treated in primary care, emergency, and inpatient settings.